-documented: It went from a struggling start-up in 2000 to getting acquired by Amazon in a deal valued at $1.2 billion in 2009.
-The face of the company, chief executive Tony Hsieh, an avid Twitterer and successful entrepreneur even before leading the shoe company, shares the secrets to his success in his new book, Delivering Happiness: A Path to Profits, Passion, and Purpose.
+Zappos went from a struggling start-up in 2000 to getting acquired by Amazon in a deal valued at $1.2 billion in 2009.
+The face of the company, chief executive Tony Hsieh, was a successful entrepreneur even before leading the shoe company.
+He shares the secrets to his success in his new book, Delivering Happiness: A Path to Profits, Passion, and Purpose.
 He has long held that customer service is paramount, especially at a time when many companies are scaling back and outsourcing.
 Even Twitter, he says, serves as a way to “[improve] our relationship and connection with our customers.”

-Some of the company’s idiosyncrasies are well-known, including a focus on customer service, free two-way shipping, and a tight workplace environment (some have even called it a cult), but others will surprise you.
-Here are 16 things you may not know about the company:
+Some of the company’s idiosyncrasies are well-known, including a focus on customer service, free two-way shipping, and a tight workplace environment (some have even called it a cult).
+Even so, others will surprise you.
+Here are 5 rules from the book that you may need to use for your own company:

 1. Every Startup Should Know the Importance of Customer Service

 Aside from the shoes and clothes, Zappos is best known for having a relentless focus on customer service.
-In fact, Tony Hsieh consistency cites this customer service as being the reason for the immense success.
-What’s more, Hsieh considers the humble telephone as a key differentiator that sets them apart at a time when instant messenger and email are often the only option elsewhere.
+In fact, Tony Hsieh consistently cites this customer service as being the reason for the company’s immense success.
+Hsieh considers the humble telephone as a key differentiator that sets them apart at a time when instant messenger and email are often the only options elsewhere.

 According to Hsieh, startups and entrepreneurs should utilize the telephone as part of their customer service efforts.
 Although just 5% of their sales come from phone calls, the Zappos CEO says that every call is a chance for businesses to improve both their service and relations with customers.
-What’s more, he believes that this effort will eventually have a return in the form of a loyal customer who was more than pleased with being provided so much care and attention.
+He believes that this effort will eventually have a return in the form of a loyal customer who is more than pleased with being provided so much care and attention.

-How It’s Done – While most startups and entrepreneurs are focused on the service or product, Hsieh advises that the customer should still be a priority.
+While most startups and entrepreneurs focused on the service or product, Hsieh advises that the customer should still be a priority.
 In fact, Tony claims to be more passionate about providing excellent customer service than he is about the shoes that Zappos sell!